 When compared to Alternative 1 (No Action), increasing the ACL under the each of the alternatives for Action 2 could result in less discards since less fish would need to be returned back to the water.
-However, neither the commercial or recreational sector has harvested their respective ACLs since 2012 for the recreational sector and 2000 for the commercial sector; therefore, effects on discards are expected to be neutral.
-Additionally, the Commercial Landings Monitoring System and actions in the Joint Generic Dealer and Generic For-Hire Reporting amendment (GMFMC/SAFMC 2013a, effective August 7, 2014) were implemented to provide more timely and accurate data reporting and to reduce the incidence of quota overages.
-Additionally, the amendment enhanced reporting of commercial data by requiring that dealers have a federal permit to purchase mackerel, increased required reporting frequency for dealers to once per week, and requires a single dealer permit for all finfish dealers in the Southeast Region.
+However, neither sector has harvested their respective ACLs: the recreational sector since 2012 and the commercial sector since 2000.
+Therefore, effects on discards are expected to be neutral.
+Additionally, the Generic Dealer Reporting Amendment implemented in 2014 (SAFMC 2014b), has increased the required reporting frequency for dealers to once per week, and requires a single dealer permit for all finfish dealers in the Southeast Region.
+Furthermore, the Joint Generic Charter/Headboat Reporting Amendment (Amendment 39 to the Snapper-Grouper FMP, SAFMC 2014c), also implemented in 2014, requires all federally permitted headboats in the South Atlantic to report landings information electronically and on a weekly basis.
+The new Commercial Landings Monitoring system and actions in the Joint Dealer Reporting and Generic Charter/Headboat Reporting amendments have provided more timely and accurate data reporting and have reduced the incidence of quota overages and management uncertainty.
+Improvements to recreational reporting requirements through the implementation of electronic reporting for forhire vessels (Amendment 39 to the Snapper-Grouper FMP, currently under rulemaking), is expected to contribute to better recreational landings data and closure estimates.
 See Appendix G (BPA) for information on bycatch and discards.